codeque-co/codeque/README.md

       - root can be an orphan
   - look for dependencies analysis extensions
   - how we could use rev-dep in vscode ext
+  - I NEED babel-plugin-undo-reexport

+❌ ensure create debug and other trash is not in pkg, install fresh pkg on linux to save space

 ✅ Bug with code generation for `<$ $={`${$$}`} />;` // use-case: probably redundant template literal (value can be not a string)
    - implement tests for this